-The geothermal well will be 2 km deep and provide a district heating network alleviating fuel poverty.
+The proposal is for geothermal well to be sunk at 2 km deep to provide a district heating network.
+Apart from the benefits to air quality and climate change, the intention is to assist in alleviating fuel poverty.
 40 kw of heat will be generated for each kw of electricity.
-Peak heat output of 400-600 kw/hr at $60\,^{\circ}$ C boosted to $80\,^{\circ}$ C with ground source heat pump technology.
+Peak heat output of 400-600 kw/hr at 60 °C boosted to 80 °C with ground source heat pump technology.
 This will be the first in Scotland for 50 years and will save 750,000 kg CO_2 per annum.